mariorod98/ObsidianVault/🌱 Seedbox/Entrevista rockstar.md

 ### If you could improve your video game development capabilities, which area would you choose to focus?

+### When have you applied a unique or creative approach to solving a difficult development problem?

 ## References

 ---